zdurr22/map-dispatch-to-props-readme/README.md

 using them rather than passing action objects directly into the `dispatch` method.

 In this codealong we will implement an action creator for a simple todo list app.
-We will also learn how to pass a second argument, `mapDispatchToProps`, to `connect` to further streamline and compartmentalize our code.
+We will also learn how to pass a second argument to `connect`, `mapDispatchToProps`, to further streamline and compartmentalize our code.

 ## Our Todo App